HUSKY HIGHLIGHTS

 RECOMMENDED FOR YOU

-Our Upper School Dean of Students talks about leadership opportunities that are available to students in grades 9-12 at Flint Hill.
+Our Upper School Team shares information about students in grades 9-12 at Flint Hill can become leaders.

 Want to know how Flint Hill Upper School students choose their courses each year?
 We provide an insider's look at the process.